A Survey on Time-Series Pre-Trained Models: Experimental Results and Analysis

-We select five TS-PTMs for performance comparison of the downstream classification task.
-TST~\cite{zerveas2021transformer} is a Transformer-based PTM.
-T-loss~\cite{franceschi2019unsupervised}, Selftime~\cite{fan2020self}, TS-TCC~\cite{eldele2021time}, and TS2Vec~\cite{yue2022ts2vec} are consistency-based PTMs.
-Specifically, the encoder of the above methods is first pre-trained on the target dataset using an unsupervised/self-supervised pre-learning strategy.
-Then the label information of the target dataset is utilized to fine-tune the pre-trained encoder or to perform downstream classification tasks using the low-dimensional representations obtained from the pre-trained encoder.
-Related work in CV~\cite{chen2020simple} and NLP~\cite{devlin2019bert} generally utilizes a selected backbone combined with a linear classifier as a supervised method to analyze the classification performance compared with PTMs.
+We select {}{one general time series model and seven TS-PTMs} for performance comparison of the downstream classification task. {}{TimesNet~\cite{wutimesnet} is a general model based on CNNs for time series analysis.} TST~\cite{zerveas2021transformer} is a transformer-based PTM.
+T-loss~\cite{franceschi2019unsupervised}, Selftime~\cite{fan2020self}, TS-TCC~\cite{eldele2021time}, and TS2Vec~\cite{yue2022ts2vec} are consistency-based PTMs. {}{PatchTST~\cite{nietime} utilizes patches based on the transformer for time series modeling, employing a reconstruction strategy for pre-training.
+GPT4TS~\cite{zhou2023one} adopts the same patch strategy in PatchTST to fine-tune pre-trained LLMs for time series analysis.} Related work in CV~\cite{chen2020simple} and NLP~\cite{devlin2019bert} generally utilizes a selected backbone combined with a linear classifier as a supervised method to analyze the classification performance compared with PTMs.
 Therefore, the FCN combined with a linear classifier is selected as a baseline without pre-training.
 The averaged results on UCR and UEA archives are reported in Table~\ref{tab:cls_ptms}.
-Detailed results are in Appendix~\ref{appendix_B2}. {}{Since the training of Selftime on the multivariate time series UEA datasets is too time-consuming, we only report its performance on the univariate UCR datasets.} Also, we spend about a month on four 1080Ti GPUs to obtain the classification results of SelfTime on the UCR archive.
+Detailed results are in {}{Appendix~\ref{appendix_C2}.
+Also, we provide the visualization analysis in Appendix~\ref{appendix_C2}.} {}{Since the training of Selftime on the multivariate time series UEA datasets is too time-consuming, we only report its performance on the univariate UCR datasets.} Also, we spend about a month on four 1080Ti GPUs to obtain the classification results of SelfTime on the UCR archive.